1. Overview

 The App is accessible only to users with the Jira ADMINISTER global permission or members of the jira-administrators or site-admins groups.
 The Atlassian Forge platform enforces the is_admin condition at the module level, hiding the App from all non-admin users.
 Every backend function additionally performs server-side admin verification that cannot be bypassed.

 We may update this privacy policy to reflect changes in the App’s functionality.
 Significant changes will be noted in the App’s changelog.
+The “Last updated” date at the top of this document indicates when the most recent revision was made.

-Last updated: 17 April 2026
+Last updated: 17 May 2026